-But 18 months on, with workplaces around the world adopting a ‘hybrid’ mix of home and office work, commentators and researchers have raised alarms about the potential impacts this hybrid model might have on diversity and inclusion.
+But 18 months on, with workplaces around the world adopting a ‘hybrid’ mix of home and office work as they emerge from lockdowns, commentators and researchers have raised alarms about the potential impacts this hybrid model might have on diversity and inclusion.

 One US-based researcher reflected that women with young children (often the primary caregivers) were opting to stay home, having less facetime with their managers, and potentially affecting their promotion prospects.
 Similar concerns of a worker ‘divide’ within workplaces that use the hybrid model have also been expressed by businesses in Australia.

 Yet this doesn’t mean that the hybrid model is in any way doomed to fail in encouraging more equitable workplaces.
 Instead, business leaders need to rise to the challenge and take a considered approach to Equity Diversity and Inclusion (EDI) within this new model to make it work, says Co-Deputy Vice-Chancellor EDI and Senior Deputy Dean of Academic Professor Leisa Sargent, and Senior Deputy Dean of Research & Enterprise and Professor of Management Frederik Anseel, of UNSW Business School.

 One key factor of success, says Prof. Sargent, is a genuine consideration by businesses of face-to-face and online engagement.
 “Just because someone wants to come into the office and have that face-to-face, doesn’t make them a better worker, it just means that they have a different preference for working.
 We need to be thoughtful about that, and what it means for different groups of people across the organisation,” she says.